jhuapl-boss/boss-manage/docs/IntegrationRebuild.md

 * https://api.integration.theboss.io/v0.3/info/collections/
 * https://api.integration.theboss.io/v0.4/resource/collections
 * Login into Scalyr and verify that the new instances appear on the overview page.
-* Also on Scalyr, check the cloudwatch log for the presence of the instance IDs of the endpoint and vault.
+* Also on Scalyr, check the cloudwatch log for the presence of the instance IDs of the endpoint and proofreader.